What Is an Optical Measurement Device

 KEYENCE created image dimension measurement systems (IM), an upgrade to the tedious work of an optical comparator.
 IMs are a digitized version of an optical comparator.
 The IMs require two simple steps—just place and press.
 Instead of manually doing XY stage movement, the IM automatically detects location and orientation from anywhere the part is placed on the 300 x 200 mm stage.
 After the detection, the IMs measure the part in seconds and report these stats.
 The IMs cut down time on tedious calculating of statistical values, creating graphs, and writing long lists of measurements.

 Not only do IMs significantly cut down time, but they also use a telecentric lens instead of a conventional lens.
-The telecentric lens eliminates the possibility of distortion with shadows, enabling consistent and accurate measurement results regardless of operator.
+The telecentric lens eliminates the possibility of distortion with shadows, enabling consistent and accurate measurement results regardless of the operator.

 Moving Towards IMs